vilsonfcastilho/retro-chat/README.md

 ## Features ✨

-- 🖥️ Retro-style TUI built with `cursive`
+- 🎨 Retro-style TUI built with `cursive`
 - ⚡ Asynchronous server handling with `tokio`
-- 💬 Multiple clients can chat in real-time through a simple TCP server
+- 👥 Multiple user clients can chat in real-time through a simple TCP server
+- 📢 Join/Leave notifications
+- 🌈 Colored messages and UI elements
+- ⌚ Timestamp for messages

 ## Screenshots 📷